Newton's method in practice: finding all roots of polynomials of degree one million efficiently: The Polynomials of Our Study

 The first of the polynomials for which we find all roots is $P_{21}$, which has degree $2^{20}=1\,048\,576$.
 This polynomial factors into $P_1$, $P_3/P_1$, $P_7/P_1$ and a remainder $Q_{21}$ that have degrees $1$, $3$, $63$, and $1\,048\,509$, respectively and that are (conjecturally) all irreducible (this conjecture has been verified numerically for a number of small $n$ by Manning, but for general $n$ it has been open for more than 20 years now).
 However, it is {much} easier to find all roots of $P_{21}$ than of $Q_{21}$ of slightly lower degree: for the simple reason that $P_{21}(c)$ and also $P'_{21}(c)$ can be computed easily by recursion, while $Q_{21}$ cannot.

-All centers of $\M$ of any period are contained in the interior of $\M$, so that the circle $C=\{z\in\C\colon |z-0.75|=2\}$ surrounds all centers.
+Since $\M\subset D_{2}(-0.75)$, the circle $C=\{z\in\C\colon |z+0.75|=2\}$ surrounds all centers.
 This is the circle we use for our study.
 (Of course, in this case one can exploit the real symmetry of $\M$ and only use starting points with non-negative imaginary parts; these are sufficient to find all centers up to complex conjugation.
 We used this shortcut in some of our initial computations.)